openhab/openhab-python/README.md

 import scope

 state = Registry.getItemState("Item1")
-if state is not None and !isinstance(state, scope.UNDEF):
+if state is not None and !isinstance(state, scope.UnDefType):
     print("STATE: " + str(state))
 ```